-On 30 October 2018, (b) (6) and Matthew Campolattaro conducted an inspection of Research Lab 2 at CNU.
-Research lab 2 is connected to the animal care facility and (b) (6) uses this room for zebrafish housing and behavioral studies. (b) (6) was available to answer all questions and discuss the various projects ongoing in the lab.
+On 30 October 2018, (b) (6) Matthew Campolattaro conducted an inspection of Research Lab 2 at CNU.
+Research lab 2 is connected to the animal care facility and zebrafish housing and behavioral studies. (b) (6) was available to answer all questions and discuss the various projects ongoing in the lab.
 There were also students present running a trial of an approved protocol and all was in compliance with the approved protocol.